Ativan Effects – The Long Term and Short Term Effects of Use

 Roles in the family structure may change.
 For instance, children may become the caregivers both emotionally and physically.
 Family members may feel shame or guilt about the long-term user.
 Boundaries have become nonexistent.
 Verbal and/or physical abuse is common in households where long term use is evident.

 Guilt and shame are common feelings in the long-term users.
 Yet, the feeling of euphoria far outweighs the feelings of guilt and shame.
 Long term use can also be harmful to a person’s social life.
 They have torn families apart, ruined careers, and destroyed lives.

-If you’re going to take Ativan, know the good as well as the bad.
+Before staring Ativan, the patients need to know all the upps and downs of the medication.
 This means the short-term advantages and the long term Ativan effects.
-It can be a true blessing in a time of crisis but using it long term can put you in a constant state of crisis.
+It can be a true blessing in a time of crisis but using it long term can put one in a constant state of crisis.

-Set your goals about when and why to take it and then consult your doctor before taking it.
-Talk to your doctor when you start to feel better and let the doctor advise you as to weening yourself off.
-You know your body better than anyone else.
+Set the goals about when and why to take it and then consult a doctor before taking it.
+Talk to a doctor when starting to feel better and let the doctor advise on how to ween off.

 - The U.S. Food and Drug Administration.
 Ativan. https://www.accessdata.fda.gov/drugsatfda_docs/label/2016/017794s044lbl.pdf.